juice-shop/pwning-juice-shop/part2/crypto.md

 | Forge a coupon code that gives you a discount of at least 80%.                                                       | 5 of 5     |
 | Fake a continue code that solves only (the non-existent) challenge #99.                                              | 5 of 5     |

-### Inform the shop about an algorithm or library it should definitely not use the way it does {#weirdCryptoChallenge}
+### Inform the shop about an algorithm or library it should definitely not use the way it does

 To fulfill this challenge you must identify a cryprographic algorithm (or crypto library) that either * should not be used _at all_ * or is a